ethersphere/swap-swear-and-swindle/README.md

 ### game flow
 -service will deposit some funds in the swear contact to ensure the service in the case of a court case/litigation

--client receive a signed promise from the service to mirror its ens during the next X blocks.
+-client receives a signed promise from the service to mirror its ENS during the next X blocks.

--client update the client.game ENS.
+-client updates the client.game ENS.

-If after X blocks the service ENS does not "mirror" its client ENS ..the client can submit a new case for the swear contract.
+If after X blocks the service ENS does not "mirror" its client ENS, the client can submit a new case for the swear contract.

-As an evidence the client submits to court the signed promise it got from the service and the ENSNameHashes for both client and service.
+As evidence the client submits to court the signed promise it got from the service and the ENSNameHashes for both client and service.

-If the case is valid a refund + compensation will send to the client from the contract.
+If the case is valid, a refund + compensation will sent to the client from the contract.

 ### witnesses
  - PromiseValidator - validate a signed promise for the case it is submitted and it is ask for testimony .